 PPE is single use protective clothing that is disposed of for recycling for use by staff, parents and other members of the Nursery Community.
-This will be updated when required in our Covid-10 Policy - Policy 7a which can be read here: https://www.children-first.info/media/4293/covid-19-policy.pdf

 What PPE does Nursery use?

 Nursery staff, parents and visitors are provided with the appropriate levels of PPE to support them and ensure the highest level of hygiene in the Nursery.
 The Manager is responsible for ordering of PPE equipment and ensuring there is always an adequate supply.
 The Nursery provides the following: